OpenDMA/langchain-opendma/docs/tutorials/04_agentic_rag_retriever.md

 A vector store provides better retrieval results.
 The original question from the user might not contain any of the words that appear in text snippets which are needed to answer this question.
-A semantic serarch solves this problem.
+A semantic search solves this problem.

 The previous [Agentic RAG with Vector Store](./03_agentic_rag_vectorstore.md) tutorial uses an orchestrator that can decide to run another search with a